Jewish question: In the United States

 According to historians Ronald J. Jensen and Stuart Knee, by the 1870s Russian-American relations were strained by the mistreatment of American Jewish visitors in Russia.
 President Ulysses S. Grant responded to American Jewish requests for action to protect visitors.
-By the 1880s, the outbreak of anti-Semitic pogroms in Russia and consequent mass emigration of Jews to New York made relations worse.
+By the 1880s, the outbreak of antisemitic pogroms in Russia and consequent mass emigration of Jews to New York made relations worse.
 After 1880, escalating pogroms alienated both elite opinion and public opinion in the U.S. In 1903, the Kishinev pogrom killed 47 Jews, injured 400, and left 10,000 homeless and dependent on relief.
 American Jews began large-scale organized financial help and assisted in emigration from Russia.
 More violence in Russia led in 1911 to the United States repealing an 1832 commercial treaty.

 In the 1920s, according to historian Leo Ribuffo, auto magnate Henry Ford sponsored a major outburst of attacks on Jews in his magazine, the Dearborn Independent, bundles of which he sent to all Ford dealerships every week.
 It especially promoted The Protocols of the Elders of Zion, and also published new articles that blamed Jews for America's problems.
-In 1927, following a lawsuit by Aaron Sapiro, Ford publicly apologized for his anti-Semitism, retracted his earlier views, and closed his magazine.
+In 1927, following a lawsuit by Aaron Sapiro, Ford publicly apologized for his antisemitism, retracted his earlier views, and closed his magazine.